 "It is the darkness that is the light, and the stillness that is the dancing"

-I have always engaged in some form of movement.
-I began with ballet, then moved on to modern dancing and free style when I got a bit older.
-I trained in gymnastics for about a year and then discovered horse riding when I was nine.
-Since I've been living in Cape Town (South Africa) I don't ride much but I discovered belly dancing when I first came here from Zimbabwe in 2001.
+I have always engaged in some form of movement, beginning with ballet as a child, I then moved on to modern dancing and free style when I got a bit older.
+I trained in gymnastics for about a year and then began horse riding when I was nine.

 I started classes with Natasha Wells who has had training in Turkey.
-I then went on to join Tenille Lindique when she opened her own studios in Tokai, Cape Town.
+I then went on to join Tenille Lindique when she opened her own studio.

-On returning to Cape Town I began teaching and started performing professionally in 2004, my first public performance was on top of a double decker sight seeing bus - (the ones that have had their roofs cut off).
+On returning to Cape Town I began teaching and started performing professionally.
+My first public performance was on top of a double decker sight seeing bus - (the ones that have had their roofs cut off).
 So with poor sound quality and a little over half a meter's width dance space on either side, a long strip of roof top and curves and stops and lurches...
 I completed my first gig, wind blown and ecstatic.